 Abstract

 It is becoming clear that human enteric pathogens, like Salmonella, can efficiently colonize vegetative and reproductive organs of plants.
 Even though this ability of human pathogens to proliferate within plant tissues has been linked to outbreaks of salmonellosis, little remains known about regulatory and physiological adaptations of human pathogens to their persistence in plants.
 A screen of Salmonella large deletion mutants identified rcsA and rcsB genes as important for its proliferation within tomatoes.
-Within tomato fruits, populations of Salmonella rcsB mutants were lower than those of the wild type, competitive fitness of the rcsA and rcsB mutants was strongly reduced in tomatoes.
+Within tomato fruits, populations of Salmonella rcsB mutants were up to 2 log10 lower than those of the wild type, competitive fitness of the rcsA and rcsB mutants was strongly reduced in tomatoes.
 Bioinformatics predictions identified a putative Salmonella RcsAB binding box (TTMGGAWWAABCTYA) and revealed an extensive putative RcsAB regulon, of which at least 70 members were differentially fit within tomatoes.

 INTRODUCTION